Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: Worked on FCC algorithms

 **Thoughts** Still working on FCC algorithms.
 I've been working a lot lately, and I don't have much energy to put into recreational coding once I come back from work.
 It's been hard to keep going!
 Skipped yesterday, but managed to do hald an hour today.

+### Day 37: February 11th 2017, Saturday

+**Today's Progress**: Worked on FCC algorithms

+**Thoughts** Still working on FCC algorithms.
+I've been stuck for DAYS on the same one, and this is getting very frustrating.
+But I'll get it at some point.